The Lands

 The Lost Ages

 In this time, lasting several thousands of years, hunter-gatherers slowly developed the trappings of civilized life.
 Elves invented art originally by drawing temporary images in the sands of shore.
 Dwarves invented the oldest tools by chipping stones.
 Humans invented the taming of animals and the growing of crops.
-Such skills developed slowly but over generations all developed and were practiced by all kindred to some degree.
-Nonetheless most lived a wild and nomadic life.
+Such talents developed slowly over generations and were transmitted by trading to all kindred across The Lands.

 The Age of Glory